THERAPY

 Who I Work With

-I support adults (ages 18 and older) in individual therapy who are navigating different points in their professional lives—from building early careers to redefining purpose in the years leading up to retirement.
+I support adults (typically ages 27 and older) in individual therapy who are navigating different points in their personal and professional lives—from starting families, building careers, to redefining purpose in life.
 Each stage brings its own challenges, and therapy provides a space to sort through transitions, questions of identity, and emotional roadblocks with insight and strategy.

 How Therapy Helps